lewisreay/partial/README.md

 # Partial

-Partial allows you to determine which fields in a struct do not have a zero value field, by tag.
-This project was inspired by an issue I was having with partial DB updates.
+This package allows you to determine which fields in a struct do not have a zero value, by tag.

+The initial use case was for determining which fields need updating from a PATH request, but the use case could extend much further.

 Go's basic types are covered automatically.
 Custom types require implementing the Partials interface.

-TODO:

-Add tests
+`example.go` displays an example of how to this package.